+We operate our business in various countries, and we attempt to utilize an efficient operating model to optimize our tax payments based on the laws in the countries in which we operate.
+This can cause disputes between us and various tax authorities in the countries in which we operate.

+For example, following an audit in December 2010 of our Israeli tax returns for the 2004 and 2005 fiscal years, the Israeli Tax Authority ("ITA") issued orders challenging our positions on several matters and demanded the payment of additional taxes in the aggregate amount of NIS 16.1 million (approximately \$4.5 million) for 2004 and NIS 15.5 million (approximately \$4.3 million) for 2005 including interest as of the assessment date.
+We have appealed the orders relating to both years with the Tel Aviv District court, and these appeals are currently pending.

-We operate our business in various countries, and accordingly attempt to utilize an efficient operating model to optimize our tax payments based on the laws in the countries in which we operate.
-This can cause disputes between us and various tax authorities in different parts of the world.
-In particular, the Israeli Tax Authority (the "ITA") is currently examining our income tax returns for the years 2004-2006.
-The ITA has issued a preliminary assessment under which it demanded the payment of additional taxes in the aggregate amount of NIS 39.5 million (equating to approximately \$10.7 million) with respect to these years, including interest as of the assessment date.
-The Company appealed such assessment.
-Following the Company's appeal, the ITA has one year to perform re-examination with a new team.
-There can be no assurance that the ITA will accept the Company's positions on the matters raised and an order may be issued.
+Following an audit of our Israeli tax returns for the 2006 through 2008 fiscal years, the ITA issued a preliminary assessment under which it demanded the payment of additional taxes in the aggregate amount of NIS 19.9 million (approximately \$5.5 million) for 2006 and NIS 9.4 million (approximately \$2.61 million) for 2008 with respect to these years including interest as of the assessment date.
+We have appealed such assessments and the ITA is currently conducting a re-examination.

+There can be no assurance that the courts or ITA will accept our positions with respect to our tax returns.
+We may be required to pay all or a portion of the assessments.
+Such a payment could result in a material adverse effect on our business, financial condition and results of operations.